Stephen Stewart Memorial Middle and High School Invitational

 Don’t evidence dump in speeches, I’ll give more points for warranted reasoning/connecting to the larger ideas of your case (two world analysis in rebuttals)

-Ask and answer AT LEAST 2 POIs in the constructive!
+Ask and answer at least 2 POIs in the constructive

 policy